 - Programs and policies that make up a school convey organizational methods, attitudes, and messages to the student body and the extended community in which the school operates.
 Schools that cannot convey appropriate messages and affect policies that are relevant to their populations will negatively impact the school community and serve as barriers to student success.

-Ideas for Faculty Supporting Latinx Students
+Supporting Latinx Students

 - Help students feel like they belong, find their niche, and handle imposter syndrome: